The earth has a radius of 6380 km and turns around once on its ax... | Pearson+ Channels

-The earth has a radius of 6380 km and turns around once on its axis in 24 h. (b) If arad at the equator is greater than g, objects will fly off the earth’s surface and into space.
-(We will see the reason for this in Chapter 5.)
-What would the period of the earth’s rotation have to be for this to occur?
+The earth has a radius of 6380 km and turns around once on its axis in 24 h. (a) What is the radial acceleration of an object at the earth’s equator?
+Give your answer in m/s2 and as a fraction of g.

 Similar Solution